brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 16 bht.md

 2. "There are three things here which deserve our attention...without mutual love, the health of the body cannot be maintained."
 3. "If we wish to be considered members of Christ, let no man be anything for himself, but let us all be whatever we are for the benefit of each other."

+### Philip Schaff:
+1. "The whole body suggests a slightly different idea."
+2. "The supply is not that rendered by the individual members, but rather that furnished by Christ, the source of life, passing through every 'joint,' which is therefore defined as a joint of the supply."
+3. "The aim of the growth: Self-edification, and that 'in love,' as its element."

 ### Archibald T. Robertson:
 1. "Out of which as the source of energy and direction."
 2. "See Ephesians 2:21 for this verb."